mate282/DPPThesis/README.md

    and wait for the setup
 6) From your browser enter the following URL to http://localhost:5054/www/ to access the Web App

+Actually on the MongoDB server there are two registered object:
+1) _id: 12345678901234
+2) _id: 9876543210

+From the web app you can search for one of this object and get the link to their DPP.

 In case of problems with access to services add the following entries to your hosts file:
 127.0.0.1     dpp_service
 127.0.0.1     fc_service